Comedy Central (Spain)

-Comedy Central is a channel available in Spain through satellite platform Digital+, ADSL TV Movistar TV, Orange TV and cable services.
-It is owned by Paramount Global.
+Comedy Central is a Spanish pay television channel owned by Paramount Global under its Paramount Networks EMEAA division.

-Comedy Central was launched in March 1999.
-Originally, it shared the dial with corporate sibling Nickelodeon, but later the two separated in February 2005.
+Comedy Central in Spain was launched on 1 March 1999.
+Like the British version of Comedy Central, the channel originally used the name Paramount Comedy and only broadcast from 7PM to 7AM, due to sharing its signal with Nickelodeon, but later on 1 February 2005 both channel gained independent signals.
 It broadcasts a mixture of comedy series (both Spanish and international) and original programming with Spanish comedians.

 The original programming is produced under the umbrella of the Nuevos Cómicos (new comedians) program.
 The original Nuevos Cómicos program is a stand up comedy program, whose comedians also make theater performance tours since 2001.
 Some of them are Joaquín Reyes, Carlos Clavijo, Alejandro Angelini, Belén Rubio, Ernesto Sevilla, Diego Wainstein, Micky McPhantom, Juan Diego Martín, Raúl Cimas, Carlos Ramos, Ignatius, Don Mauro, Ricardo Castella, Alex O´Dogherty, Julián López, Dani Mateo, Sandra Marchena, Velilla Valbuena and Ángel Martín.

 Other programs developed from comedians who started in Nuevos Cómicos are the sketch program La hora Chanante and late night shows Noche sin tregua and Nada Que Perder.

-In 2009, the channel got a new logo, which is similar to the previous Comedy Central logo.
-In 2014 the channel made a rebranding.
-Its name (which was Paramount Channel) changed to Comedy Central.
-The logotype also was changed.
+On 1 September 2009, the channel got a new logo, similar to the one used by Comedy Central in the 2000s although the channel still retained the Paramount Comedy name.
+On 14 May 2014 the channel was rebranded, and finally adopted the Comedy Central name.